-Once I have accepted my loans in Net Partner, when will my student loan funding arrive?
+Once I have accepted my loans in the MyVCOM Portal, when will my student loan funding arrive?

 Your student loans arrive the first couple of weeks of class and again 6 months later after beginning your spring term.

-No, it does not come to you directly.
+Loan funds do not come to you directly.
 The funds come directly to VCOM from the US Department of Education (the lender) in your name.
 Your account is then credited and any tuition or charges due are paid.
-If there is a remainder, or if you have borrowed living expense money, those funds are forwarded to an account you have specified – such as direct deposit.
+If there is a remainder, or if you have borrowed living expense money, those funds are forwarded to an account you have specified – usually by direct deposit.
 If you did not sign up for direct deposit, then a check will be made out to you, which you can pick up in the business office.

 How often do funds arrive?

-Once every 6 months, assuming you continue making satisfactory academic progress and remain in good academic standing.
+Funds arrive once every 6 months, assuming you continue making satisfactory academic progress and remain in good academic standing with VCOM.

 How can I tell when my next disbursement will be made?

-For the first year, disbursement to start the first week and approximately six months later, in January of the following year.
+For the first year, disbursement arrive during the first two weeks of classes and approximately six months later, in late January of the following year.

 What do I have to do in order to qualify for my next student loan disbursement?

-For the 2nd disbursement in an academic year, which comes in the spring (January), you have to remain a full time student at VCOM and make satisfactory academic progress.
+For the second disbursement in an academic year, which comes in the spring (late January), you have to remain a full time student at VCOM and make satisfactory academic progress.
 Each year in the spring you will need to complete a new Free Application for Federal Student Aid (FAFSA) for aid for the next fall.
 Financial aid funds are not disbursed during student breaks or holidays from school.